GREGORIOHDD/Robotank/index.md

 }
 ```

-The arduino control code begins by setting up the pinMode for the power, motor, and ultrasonic sensor pins.
+The Arduino control code begins by setting up the pinMode for the power, motor, and ultrasonic sensor pins.
 In the loop function it checks if the jumper wires which I use for turning it on and off are connected.
 If the power jumpers are disconnected it disables the motors and returns from the function.
 If they are connected it uses the ultrasonic sensor to measure the distance to the nearest object in the vehicle's path.
 If something is within 20cm it reverses the direction of one of the motors.
 It then writes the speeds to the motors which causes it to turn if something is in the path or continue straight if it's clear.

 ## The Result

 [![Watch the video](images/preview.png)](https://youtu.be/EfkwKTTyvyM)

-As can seen above, the finished vehicle was able to sucessfully navigate around objects placed in its path.
-And despite my concerns the 9V batter that I used was able to power both motors and the ultrasonic sensor succesfully.
+As can be seen above, the finished vehicle was able to successfully navigate around objects placed in its path.
+And despite my concerns the 9V batter that I used was able to power both motors and the ultrasonic sensor.

 The treads provided adequate traction for the vehicle to move any surface that I tested it on, although the battery was not strong enough to power the motors up inclines or on some thicker carpets.

 ## Next Time

 Although the project was an overall success, there are a few small changes that I would make if I was to do it again.
 The first change I would make would be planning out the battery system better from the beginning.
 I ended up only using a single 9V battery to power the entire vehicle, which was a little underpowered.
-In the future I would use a battery holder with an on/off switch mounted to the top of the vehicle so that I could increase the power of the vehicle and have easy access to controlling whether or not it was turned on.
+In the future I would use a battery holder with an on/off switch mounted to the top of the vehicle so that I could increase the power of the vehicle and have easy access to controlling whether it was turned on.

 Additionally, I would try to find a way to improve obstacle detection for objects off the edge of the vehicle's path.
 Currently the ultrasonic sensor can miss obstacles that are off to the edge of its small field of view causing the vehicle to try to drive past things that will hit the tracks.